-Patch: What personal or professional experiences qualify you to serve as a town board member?
+Patch: What personal or professional experiences qualify you to serve as a supervisor?

 Patch: What are the top three issues facing town residents?

-Patch: Describe your campaign platform or how you differentiate yourself from your opponents' platforms?
+Patch: Describe your campaign platform or how you differentiate yourself from your opponent's platform?

 Patch: Should you be re-elected, what would you like to achieve over the course of your term?